 Question 12 of the rider survey asked riders if there are any areas they wished had bus service.
 Out of the 210 surveys collected, 190 riders answered this question.
 Although there was a great variety of responses, a few were consistent amongst all of the responses collected.
-Several requests were made to establish some kind of bus service that would cover the Chantilly Parkway area, specifically the new VA hospital and the Walmart superstore.
+Several requests were made to establish some kind of bus service that would cover the Chantilly Parkway area.
 The second most requests were for a bus service that would cover Hyundai Boulevard, specifically the Hyundai Motor Manufacturing Plant.